camba1/langChainDemo/README.md

 ## Setup LangSmith (Optional)
 LangSmith will help us trace, monitor and debug LangChain applications.
-LangSmith is currently in private beta, you can sign up [here](https://smith.langchain.com/).
+You can sign up for a free Langsmith account [here](https://smith.langchain.com/).
-If you don't have access, you can skip this section
+If you don't have access, you can skip this section, but you will be missing out on some pretty amazing stuff :)

 ```shell